RocketDerp/April14_2025/July13_2025/Epstein_social-media_July14.md

 &nbsp;

+# Sunday, August 10, 2025

+There are many in the population who seem to think electing Donald Trump in 2024 would release the "Epstein List".
+[The Trump family openly promoted the diea of the list leading up to the November 2024 election day.
+Donald Trump Jr. fed the social media society with expectations on the Epstein List topic.
+July 8, 2023.](https://www.yahoo.com/news/fact-check-did-donald-trump-235900050.html)

+Donald Trump is famous for covering up rich men abusing poor people.
+Rich men abusing women / girls.
+The gullibility that people believe Donald Trump will release a honest list... the freanzy the past 35 days of people posting over and over on social media call for release of the list.
+Why do people trust such an obvious source of deception, mislreading information, falsehoods?
+Instead of calling for Donald Trump to resign from office.
+Instead of calling for honest and accurate politicians to lead the nation.

+&nbsp;

+&nbsp;

 ## Super Lie, Disco Ball

 A spinning disco ball in a nightclub, reflecting indivdiaul ego desires of each person back to them, all seeing thier own reflection.
 That is what the Epstein information has become July 27, 2025.